Delicious produce is being harvested all around the Champaign-Urbana area, so how can we get it onto our dinner tables?

-Many farm stands are informal and transient, operating through word-of-mouth or serendipity.
+Many farm stands are informal and transient, operating through word-of-mouth, in local social media groups, or serendipity.
 Consider these suggestions from our readers:

 - “You can drive down almost any road in Amish country (in Douglas/Moultrie Counties, around Arthur) any day and find farm stands set up along side of the roads.
 Items are priced so you leave money in a jar for what you take.
 It’s usually the honor system.”
 (Sounds like a fun afternoon adventure!)

 - “A gentleman on Airport Road SOUTH of town on the east/left side across tracks” (for sweet corn)

 Some farm stands operate at their farms.
 While their locations may be more permanent, these stands usually operate only during the main harvest window of that particular farm, or they are only stocked on particular days during that time.
 These farmers tend to have booths at area markets, or have other ways to sell what they produce — meaning the farm stand is a bonus, and not their main gig.
 Definitely check with the individual farm before making a trip.

 - Delight Flower Farm (driveway entrance to farm, 1472 County Road 500 E., Champaign): Follow on Facebook to see what is available at its farmstand: seasonal bouquets (wrapped and in vases), farm-grown teas, floral bath salts, eggs, veggies, or other farm-made goods.
 “The farmstand is open seasonally, spring-fall, Thursday-Saturday from 10 a.m.-6 p.m., and closed for inclement weather.”
 Sells at the Urbana market, as well as supplying several local retail outlets.